JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Refresh tokens for VCS Roots

-If you have a connection to a Bitbucket Cloud or GitLab VCS Root configured in TeamCity, you no longer need to enter your password when creating new projects, build configurations or VCS Roots via this connection.
+If you have a connection to a Bitbucket Cloud or GitLab VCS Root configured in TeamCity, you no longer need to enter your password when creating new projects, build configurations, or VCS Roots via this connection.
 Refreshable tokens are now enabled by default for these VCS Roots.
 Such tokens are refreshed more frequently than passwords or access tokens, therefore providing a more secure connection.

 ## Restricted access token